 Reputable clinics appear to price their services similarly.

 It’s clear that cost is a strong indicator of the quality and reputation of a hair transplant clinic.
-The cost of the procedure should depend on the number of grafts you need, and whether you opt for a FUT or FUE procedure — rather than whether or not the affiliate clinic is taking a cut.
+The cost of the procedure should depend on the number of grafts you need and your procedure type, rather than whether or not an affiliate clinic is taking a cut.

 Ask them the reason behind their recommendations and let them know about quotations from other clinics.
 Remember, you’re in control.
 If staff become annoyed by your questioning, this is a tell-tale sign they’re more interested in your money than delivering the desired result.

 Don’t necessarily be tempted by the cheapest option — more and more hair transplant clinics are cutting corners (and quality) in an attempt to profit from a growing interest in hair transplant surgery.